🔍 공개 퀴즈 검색

 1. Personal attacks, interrupting, dismissing without engaging, disrespect ✓

-2. Arguments or claims
+2. Arguments and claims

 3. Listening or paying attention